danielfrg/dotfiles/ansible/README.md

 ## Remote machines setup

-Add them to the ssh config file:
+- Add the hosts to the ssh config file

 ```
 Host remote-host